From Indian Lake to the Ohio River

 About the Clean Sweep

-The first cleaning of the Great Miami River started back in 1986 when two Tri-county Sanitation lab workers were pulling GMR water samples off of Old Needmore Road facility.
+The first cleaning of the Great Miami River started back in 1986 when two Miami Conservancy District lab workers were pulling GMR water samples off of Old Needmore Road facility.
 They both commented to each other that the trash on / in the GMR was terrible.
 These two gentlemen started the first "sweep".

 The Miami Conservancy District was right in there at the start and they started tabulating results.
 Tri-County Sanitation got great support from the three Dayton area hospitals, Grandview, Miami Valley and Good Samaritan and their employees.